HewlettPackard/oneview-puppet/RESOURCES.md

 * `refresh` - Reclaims the top-of-rack switches in a logical switch.
 * `update_credentials` - Updates the credentials of a logical switch.

 :exclamation: **NOTE:** The switches and their credentials must follow the declaration seen in the example file.
 The update via `present` ensurable is only valid for the Logical Switch name.
-To update its credentials, the `update_credentials` must be used.
+To update its credentials, the `update_credentials` ensurable must be used.

 Example file: [logical_switch.pp](examples/logical_switch.pp)